REGENERATE NATURE BY 2030

 We must restore and regenerate our planet for everything that calls it home.

 WWF-Australia is excited to launch our bold new strategy to Regenerate Nature by 2030.
 Nature is calling for us to step up on a global scale.
 After extensive deep listening, consultation and planning, our ambition is bold, but the need to speed up and scale-up beyond our own backyard has never been more urgent.
-With this in mind, WWF-Australia has set our new 3 year strategic plan for FY2024-26 towards our goal to Regenerate Nature by 2030.
+With this in mind, WWF-Australia has set our new three year strategic plan for FY2024-26 towards our goal to Regenerate Nature by 2030.

 Our mission is clear: Together, we will restore and regenerate areas of Sky, Country and Saltwater in ways that will allow nature to heal.
 With the Knowledge and traditions of First Peoples and local communities, we can bring change on a global scale for climate, nature and people.